About Us Bilateral Brief

 Historical Relations

-- The ‘Ateshgah’ fire temple in the vicinity of Baku is a fine example of the age-old historical relations and cultural exchanges between India and Azerbaijan.
-This 18th century monument, with a much older history, has wall inscriptions in Devanagiri and Gurmukhi, and is a surviving proof of the trade links and hospitality that Indian merchants on the Silk Route to Europe enjoyed in Azerbaijani cities such as Baku and Ganja.
+1. The ‘Ateshgah’ fire temple, dedicated to goddess Jvala Devi, in the vicinity of Baku is a fine example of the age-old historical relations and cultural exchanges between India and Azerbaijan.
+This 18th century monument, with a much older history, which used to have a Trident (Trishul) over it, has wall inscriptions in Devanagiri and Gurmukhi, and is a surviving proof of the trade links and hospitality that Indian merchants enjoyed in Azerbaijani cities such as Baku and Ganja.
+Out of the 23 inscriptions found at the temple, 18 are in Devanagri and 2 in Gurmukhi.
+The sacred Hindu Swastika symbol is found in six inscriptions and majority of inscriptions begin with ‘Om Shri Ganeshaya Namah’.
+Goddess Jvala Ji is mentioned over a dozen times in these inscriptions.
+The two Gurmukhi inscriptions mention Guru Nanak by name, and his visit to Baku between 1511-1521.

 Political Relations

-- Former Vice President of India, Shri M. Venkaiah Naidu, visited Baku for the NAM Summit from 24-26 October 2019, accompanied by EAM, Dr. S. Jaishankar.
-More recently, EAM met Azerbaijani Foreign Minister, Jeyhun Bayramov on the sidelines of 19th NAM Summit in Kampala on 19 January 2024.
+1. Former Vice President of India, Shri M. Venkaiah Naidu, visited Baku for the NAM Summit from 24-26 October 2019, accompanied by EAM, Dr. S. Jaishankar.
+EAM met Azerbaijani Foreign Minister, Jeyhun Bayramov on the sidelines of 19th NAM Summit in Kampala on 19 January 2024.
 Former EAM, Smt.
 Sushma Swaraj, visited Azerbaijan from 4-6 Apr 2018 for attending NAM Ministerial Conference and for a bilateral visit.
 Hon’ble PM participated in the online NAM Summit on the theme “United against COVID-19” held at the initiative of Azerbaijani President, on 04 May 2020.
 Smt.
 Anupriya Patel, Minister of State from Commerce and Industry visited Baku for the 6th meeting of the Inter-Governmental Commission, held on 25 Oct 2023.
 Shri Kirti Vardhan Singh, Hon’ble MoS for Environment, Forests a& Climate Change and External Affairs led the Indian delegation to COP29, held in Baku from 11-24 Nov 2024.
+MoS for Communications and Rural Development, Dr. Pemmasani Chandra Sekhar, visited Azerbaijan from 16-19 Nov 2025 to participate in the World Telecommunication Development Conference (WTDC-25) held in Baku from 17-28 Nov 2025.

 Economic and Commercial Relations

-- Over the years, India’s bilateral trade with Azerbaijan has increased substantially from around US$ 50 million in 2005.
-In 2024, the bilateral trade was US$ 958 million, with India’s exports to Azerbaijan at US$ 224 million and India’s imports from Azerbaijan at US$ 734 million (comprising mostly of crude-oil).
+1. Over the years, India’s bilateral trade with Azerbaijan has increased substantially from a low of around US$ 50 million in 2005.
+In 2025, the bilateral trade was US$ 401 million, with India’s exports to Azerbaijan at US$ 226 million and India’s imports from Azerbaijan at US$ 175 million (comprising mostly of crude-oil).

 Cooperation in Capacity Building and Education

-- Under the Indian Technical and Economic Cooperation (ITEC) Programme, the Government of India offers about 30 fully-paid training courses to Azerbaijani officials every year.
-More than 230 Azerbaijani scholars have availed ITEC courses till March 2025.
+1. Under the Indian Technical and Economic Cooperation (ITEC) Programme, the Government of India offers about 30 fully-paid training courses to Azerbaijani officials every year.
+More than 230 Azerbaijani scholars have availed ITEC courses till Dec 2024.
 During the period of pandemic, these training programmes were switched to online mode and more than 200 Azerbaijani scholars attended e-ITEC programmes.
 A Hindi teaching Center with the support of ICCR functioned at the Azerbaijan University of Languages (AUL) between October 2010 and November 2019.
-An India Centre is also functioning in the Institute of Literature of Azerbaijan National Academy of Sciences (ANAS).
+Sanskrit and Hindi are being taught at the Azerbaijan University of Languages.

 Cultural Cooperation